menacit/virt_base_course/10-hw_virt_options.md

 <!--
 - Firecracker isn't built to run general purpose server operating systems/workloads

-- Initially developed for Amazon's FaaS Lambda
+- Initially developed for Amazon's FaaS Lambda, later Fargate

 - Wanted the speed and low overhead of OS-level virtualisation but security of HW-level